unofficial-skills/Alpha-Tube/README.md

-# Alpha-Tube
+# Alpha-Video
 [![HitCount](http://hits.dwyl.com/unofficial-skills/alpha-video.svg)](http://hits.dwyl.com/unofficial-skills/alpha-video)

-Alpha Tube is a new version of the youtube skill.
+Alpha Video is a new version of the youtube skill.
 This version is currently in the works!!